Nora McGougall-Collins, Co-President

 Born and raised in Germany, the currents of life have deposited Martin in Missoula for a while.
 In his pre-academic life he was an Emergency Medical Technician (EMT) and a landscaper.
 His first time in the USA was a 3-month internship/fieldwork in the hot and very smoky summer of 2000 at UM’s School of Forestry, Lubrecht Exerimental Forest and Bandy Ranch.
 During his studies for a Masters degree equivalent in Landscape Ecology from the University of Muenster (Germany) Martin thoroughly enjoyed an exchange year in Joensuu, Finland, and has pretty much traveled the rest of Europe as well.
 In the fall of 2002 Martin returned to Missoula as a graduate student, was “adopted” by a local family and since 2007 has worked with MSU Extension Forestry.

 Joycee Dozier is a long-time member who has hosted students from Japan, Germany, China, Bhutan, Malaysia, and Pakistan.
 She has traveled to Canada, Mexico, and England.
 About MIFP membership Joycee says "All the folks at MIFP have a desire to meet new students from around the world and make them welcome in Missoula.
 Making peace in the world one friend at a time."
 Joycee has been a board member since 1982.

 Mona Mondava, originally from Denmark, was raised in Denmark, USA, and Germany and later received her higher education in Germany and at UM.
-She now works with international students, as Program Coordinator and student Advisor for International Students and Scholars.
+She now works with international students as Program Coordinator for the University of Montana Global Engagement Office.
 About MIFP Mona says "One of the best parts of my job is working with the wonderful volunteers of MIFP and with the generous and dedicated Community Friends of MIFP and seeing the amazing goodwill and cross-cultural friendships that result."
 Mona has been a board member since 1988.